 What happens if my trust is not funded?

-If you forget to transfer assets, re-title or add TOD designations to fund your trust, or if some assets are unintentionally left out of your trust because you acquired them after creating your trust, you still have a backup available if you have a pour-over will.
+If you forget to transfer assets, re-title or add transfer-on-death (TOD) designations to fund your trust, or if some assets are unintentionally left out of your trust because you acquired them after creating your trust, you still have a backup available if you have a pour-over will.
 A pour-over will directs your executor to transfer any assets inadvertently not placed in trust to the trust after death.
 The Tomorrow will is a pour-over will, and is designed to work effectively in tandem with the Tomorrow trust even if you don’t transfer ownership of assets directly to the trust.